ReactionMechanismGenerator/PyDAS/README.rst

 In addition, PyDAS also provides a wrapper to the DASPK3.1 solver, which has native sensitivity analysis.
 The source code for DASPK3.1 is subject to copyright restrictions but is available for research purposes.
-Due to these restrictions, it is up to the user to download these source files manually.
+Due to these restrictions, it is up to the user to download these source files manually (or agree to download them during the prompt given when compiling the wrappers).
 Please see the README file inside the daspk31/ folder for more details.

 The DASSL, DASPK, and DASKR solvers are all substantially more robust than